corda/corda/docs/source/getting-set-up.rst

 * IntelliJ IDEA is recommended due to the strength of its Kotlin integration.

+* If an HA Bridge/Float deployment is required then a ``Zookeeper 3.5.3-Beta`` cluster will be required.
+  Refer to :doc:`High Availability <high-availability>` and :doc:`Bridge configuration <bridge-configuration-file>` for more deployment information.

 Following these software recommendations will minimize the number of errors you encounter, and make it easier for others to provide support.
 However, if you do use other tools, we'd be interested to hear about any issues that arise.